yolken/yolken-blog/articles/interview_prep.md

-# Interview Prep
+# Using Leetcode to Master Coding Interviews

 ## Introduction

-Having switched jobs a few times over the last few years, I've done a *a lot* of software engineering interviews.
+Having switched jobs [a few times](https://www.linkedin.com/in/yolken/) over the last few years, I've done a *a lot* of software engineering interviews.
 In my most recent job search, for instance, I did around eight phone screens followed by six on-sites.

 The most stressful part of any interview for me, and for many others as well, is the "technical coding" questions that inevitably get asked; most companies require you to solve